By Aashika Ravi

 There is a lot more at stake for project-affected communities than just the loss of their land.
 They are also losing entire livelihoods.
 For example, one major point of contention for those affected by the Salem-Chennai Highway is the compensation for the trees on their lands.
 These trees are an integral part of a farmer’s long-term livelihood security, and farmers are not being adequately compensated for them.

-It’s also important to understand that not everyone who will be affected by the project owns land.
+It’s also important to understand that not everyone who will be affected by the project owns the land.
 Women, farm-labourers, migrant communities are all overlooked by this compensation policy.
 Women are perhaps most vulnerable because even those women who belong to land-holding families don’t have land titles in their names and won’t receive any compensation.
 This is why the 2013 Land Acquisition Act calls for a Social Impact Assessment which can comprehensively compensate livelihoods beyond land-ownership alone.
 But the National Highways Act of 1956 does not provide for such comprehensive compensation.
 In fact, it even exempts highways that are ostensibly undertaken in the public interest from public hearings!

 7. What is the way forward from here?